Phase-Space Topology in a Single-Atom Synthetic Dimension

-To interpret the observed topological properties in terms of quantum states, we introduce the quantum phase-space illustration of defect states.
-The \(\phi\)-dependent energy spectrum, as shown in Fig.~\ref{fig:figure2} and Eq.~(\ref{eqn:eqn4}), reflects the critical behavior of defect states emerging in phase space.
-Figure~\ref{fig:figure5} illustrates the phase-space trajectories for \( |v_r| - |v_{cr}| = \pm 0.75\), along with the Wigner functions of the zero-energy defect states at \( \phi = \pi/4 \).
-The squeezing axes are perpendicular to the black dotted line connecting the centers of the two defect states in different regions.
+\textit{Quantum phase-space analysis}---To interpret the observed topological properties in terms of quantum states, we introduce the quantum phase-space illustration of defect states.
+The \(\phi\)-dependent energy spectrum, as shown in Eq.~(\ref{eqn:eqn4}) and Appendix A, reflects the critical behavior of defect states emerging in phase space.

+Figure~\ref{fig:figure4} illustrates the phase-space trajectories of \(\alpha(\phi)\) for \( |v_r| - |v_{cr}| = \pm 0.75 \), along with the Wigner functions \(\mathcal{W}(\beta) \propto \langle \hat{D}(-\beta) \hat{\Pi} \hat{D}(\beta) \rangle \) of the zero-energy defect states at \( \phi = \pi/4 \), shown in the frame rotated by \(\phi_{cr}\).
+Here, \(\hat{\Pi}\) denotes the parity operator \cite{Wigner_parity}.
+The squeezing axes are perpendicular to the black dot-dashed line connecting the centers of the two defect states in different regions.
 As the difference \( |v_{r}| - |v_{cr}| \to 0 \), the defect states become infinitely squeezed along the squeezing axis, and both the center \( C \) and the radius \( R \) of the trajectory diverge.
-At \( \phi = 0 \), the centers of the eigenstates in different phases coincide, as shown in Fig.~\ref{fig:figure5}, and the energy gap in Eq.~(\ref{eqn:eqn4}) closes at the critical point \( \Delta |v| = 0 \).
+At \( \phi = 0 \), the centers of the eigenstates in different phases coincide, as shown in Fig.~\ref{fig:figure4}, and the energy gap in Eq.~(\ref{eqn:eqn4}) closes at the critical point \( \Delta |v| = 0 \).
 In contrast, for \( \phi \ne 0 \), the squeezing axes remain parallel between the two regimes, but a spatial separation between the phase-space centers emerges and reaches a maximum at \( \phi = \pi/2 \).
 This separation diverges as \( \Delta |v| \to 0 \), resulting in a finite energy gap at the critical point.
-This critical behavior underlies the Dirac-cone structure shown in Eq.~(\ref{eqn:eqn4}).
+This critical behavior underlies the Dirac-cone structure described in Eq.~(\ref{eqn:eqn4}) and Appendix A.